30 Hidden Litter Boxes You Should Check Out

 5. Kitchen Purradise

 There’s no confusing kitty’s personal space with a setup like this.
-The adorable cat-shaped opening in the cabinet doors marks this space as exclusively theirs.
+The adorable cat-shaped portal in any door marks this space as exclusively theirs.
 When cleaning time comes around, just open the door handles and dump the litter box.
 Easy-peasy!

 6. A Potted Plant by Any Other Name